Virginia: Civil War

 The Confederacy used Richmond as their capital from May 1861 till April 1865, when they abandoned the city and set fire to its downtown.

 The Virginia Secession Convention of 1861 voted on April 17 to secede on the condition it was approved in a referendum the next month.
 The convention voted to join the Confederacy, which named Richmond its capital on May 20.
 During the May 23 referendum, armed pro-Confederate groups prevented the casting and counting of votes from areas that opposed secession.
 Representatives from 27 of these northwestern counties instead began the Wheeling Convention, which organized a government loyal to the Union and led to the separation of West Virginia as a new state.

-The armies of the Union and Confederacy first met on July 21, 1861, in Battle of Bull Run near Manassas, Virginia, a bloody Confederate victory.
+The armies of the Union and Confederacy first met on July 21, 1861, at Bull Run near Manassas, Virginia, a bloody Confederate victory.
 Union General George B. McClellan organized the Army of the Potomac, which landed on the Virginia Peninsula in March 1862 and reached the outskirts of Richmond that June.
 With Confederate General Joseph E. Johnston wounded in fighting outside the city, command of his Army of Northern Virginia fell to Robert E. Lee.
 Over the next month, Lee drove the Union army back, and starting that September led the first of several invasions into Union territory.
 During the next three years of war, more battles were fought in Virginia than anywhere else, including the battles of Fredericksburg, Chancellorsville, Spotsylvania, and the concluding Battle of Appomattox Court House, where Lee surrendered on April 9, 1865.